Stacktape

 $Format()

-• $Format() directive cannot contain directives resolved at runtime as arguments.
-For these use-cases, use the $CfFormat().
+The $Format() directive cannot contain runtime-resolved directives as arguments.
+For those use cases, use the $CfFormat() directive.

 $Var()

-• save intermediate return values of other directives.
-This can be used to allow multi-level nesting of directives.
+• Storing intermediate return values of other directives to allow for multi-level nesting.

 variables: